 At Northwestern, students worship with the same enthusiasm they bring to their studies and socializing.
 In fact, Northwestern’s Sunday Night Praise & Worship, led by students, is one of our community’s most popular worship services.

-Orange City has more than 10 churches representing a variety of denominations.
+Orange City has more than a dozen churches representing a variety of denominations.
 Students attend these as well as other churches in neighboring communities and participate in church life by teaching Sunday school and serving as youth leaders, choir members, liturgists and more.